All Episodes

 But then there are what are known as T-cell antibodies.

-They would still recognize a virus that previously had been inside the body that they fought off successfully.
+I'm not going to give you the whole medical understanding of it that would still recognize a virus that previously had been inside the body that they fought off successfully.

-Then you have this whole issue of vaccine passports, which I am totally, completely against.
+Then you have this whole issue of vaccine passports, which I am totally completely against.

-I'm also a big believer in medical privacy you know I I I got to the point I'm so sick of you know this they there's like this vaccine shaming movement going on.
+You know, I got to the point, I'm so sick of, you know, there's like this vaccine shaming movement going on.

-But then on the other hand, somebody that has natural antibodies may not want to get the vaccine as quick.
+But then on the other hand, somebody that has natural antibodies may not want to get the vaccine as quick, but that's something personal.

-It's a decision between you and your doctor.
+That's a decision between you and your doctor.

 You know, I noticed that there was a report out now.

-Says all fans will need to be vaccinated to attend a Buffalo Bills game this season.
+Erie County executive Mark Polencars, I don't know how to say his name, giving it my best shot, says all fans will need to be vaccinated to attend a Buffalo Bills game this season.

-You can enter the game assured of your safety and all others at the game are vaccinated.
+Using this new pass app, you can enter the game assured of your safety and all others at the game are vaccinated.

 No vaccine, no entry.